ODIM-Project/ODIM/docs/README.md

-# Rate Limits
+# Rate limits

-Shared services need to protect themselves from being excessively used—whether intended or unintended—to maintain service availability.
-Rate limits are used to control the rate of requests being sent or received in a network, which prevents the frequency of an operation from exceeding specific limits.
+Protect the shared services from excessive use to maintain service availability.
+Rate limits are used to control the rate of requests being sent or received in a network that prevents the frequency of an operation from exceeding specific limits.

-In Resource Aggregator for ODIM, you can specify time (in milliseconds) to limit multiple resource requests.
+In Resource Aggregator for ODIM, you can specify rate limits [optional] for the following:

+- Specify time (in milliseconds) to limit multiple resource requests.
   These resources include the log service entries that take more retrieval time from the Baseboard Management Controller (BMC) servers.
-You can limit the number of concurrent API requests being sent per session.
-Additionally, you can limit the number of active sessions per user.
+- Limit the number of concurrent API requests being sent per session.
+- Limit the number of active sessions per user.

-Specify values for `resourceRateLimit`, `requestLimitPerSession`, and `sessionLimitPerUser` in the `kube_deploy_nodes.yaml` deployment configuration file as required [optional].
-By default, the values of these parameters are empty, meaning there's no limit on these numbers, unless specified.
+Specify the values for `resourceRateLimit`, `requestLimitPerSession`, and `sessionLimitPerUser` in the `kube_deploy_nodes.yaml` deployment configuration file as required.
+By default, the values of these parameters are blank, meaning there's no limit on these numbers, unless specified.

 > **Samples**